-Nam 2: Addı ess: Home Phone: Work Extension: withi Hum itten complaint statement must be presented by an employee to the immediate supervisor (5) working days of the effective date of the action at issue.
-A copy must be provided to the an Resource Office.
-If the complaint involves his/her immediate supervisor, the employee proceed directly to Step Two.
-Pleas e provide the following information pertinent to this complaint: 1.
+Nam me: Address: Home Phone: Work Extension: withi Hum written complaint statement must be presented by arthin (5) working days of the effective date of the action man Resource Office.
+If the complaint involves his/sy proceed directly to Step Two. at issue.
+A copy must be provided to the Pleas ease provide the following information pertinent to this s complaint: 1.
 Name of your immediate supervisor and title 2.
 Date of incident: 3.
-Name of the individual(s) involved with this complaint: 4.
-Specifically, please state the issue of the complaint and exactly how the incident transpired:
+Name of the individual(s) involved with this com plaint: 4.
+Specifically, please state the issue of the contranspired: mplaint and exactly how the incident -